OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/developer_docs.md

 The string should be three digits separated by dots (periods), as described in [semantic versioning](https://semver.org/) (like "2.8.0").
 Additional qualifiers may be appended with a dash (and only a dash).
 The `QMAKE` build script relies on there only being dot separated integers before the first dash.
 If there are non-integers (or letters) before the first dash the Windows build will fail.

 The AppVeyor build server will append the last 8 digits of the commit hash.
 This is in order to make debugging various versions easier.
+If `-release` is found in the original version string, a hash will not be appended.